dissyskcl/starter-academic/content/authors/gs/_index.md

 # Display name
 title: Gabriele Sicuro
 weight: 30
-role: Lecturer in Disordered Systems
+role: Formerly Lecturer in Disordered Systems, now Associate professor at University of Bologna

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-user_groups: ["Faculty"]
+user_groups: ["Former Staff Members"]

 # Organizations/Affiliations to show in About widget